 A fully installed domestic solar panel system costs around £6,000 (based on a 4kWp solar system) for a typical home.
 But prices could be as low as £4,000 depending on the size you require and the installation requirements (ease of access and roof design).

-This is a significant one-off payment, but if you have money sitting in a bank account at low interest rate then there is a far better rate of return from investing in solar panels.
-At the very least, you will see a reduction in your utility bills and receive FIT payments.
+This is a significant up-front investment.
+But if you have money sitting in a bank account at a low interest rate then this is something good to do for climate change and it could help improve the value of your home as the Energy Performance Certificate will reflect this.
+At the very least, you will see a reduction in your utility bills.

 To install solar panels, you must have a roof or other structure that meets three key criteria: